ofurum/ofurum/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px" />

-## I'm Chiagoziem Ofurum, { chigo } for short, i am a JavaScript FullStack software developer.
+## I'm Chiagoziem Ofurum, { chigo } for short, I am a JavaScript FullStack software developer.
 I build things that work on the web.

 Here are some ideas to get you started: